Skilled Chapter 13 Bankruptcy Lawyers in Belleville, IL

 What Debts Are Not Discharged During Chapter 13?

 Not all of your debts can be discharged by filing for a Chapter 13 bankruptcy.
-Under Chapter 13 bankruptcy law, the following debts are not usually discharged:
+Under Chapter 13 bankruptcy law, the following debts are not always discharged:

 - Child support, alimony, or other domestic court orders